 Core Performance Principle #3: Minimum capability performance requirements does not necessitate tripping at just beyond those settings.
 Protection settings should be set to utilize the maximum capability available while still protecting equipment, even if well beyond the minimum capability performance requirements.

+Core Performance Principle #4: Unnecessary protection settings should be disabled to prevent erroneous or unnecessary trips.
+Any protection setting that can trip off an inverter or turbine should be reviewed with the OEM/vendor to determine if it is necessary or not.
+Previous events have found some inverters did not need to have certain protective relays to be armed or could be set with time delays to prevent unnecessary trips (e.g. PLL loss of synch, feeder protection, underfrequency protection, etc).